This post may contain affiliate links. Please see our disclosure policy.

 - Cinnamon essential oil

-For each blend, mix equal parts of oils in a wooden tablespoon.
+For each blend, mix equal parts of each oil in a wooden tablespoon.

 Wax air fresheners will give off the scent for several months.
 If you don’t add any decorative add-ins, you can remelt the wax and add more essential oils when the scent starts to fade.

-My husband always hangs these up in our cars after he cleans them with my homemade car seat cleaner.
+My husband also hangs these up in our cars after he cleans them with my homemade car seat cleaner.
 It’s the perfect finishing touch for a fresh and clean ride!

 DIY Wax Air Fresheners